reverentgeek/node-weight-tracker/docs/blog-post.md

 npm init -y
 ```

-In this tutorial, you will use [hapi](https://hapi.dev), a wonderful application framework that supports all the latest features of Node.js and the JavaScript language.
+In this tutorial, you will use [hapi](https://hapi.dev), an excellent application framework that supports all the latest features of Node.js and the JavaScript language.
 Here is an overview of the modules you will use in this project.

 |Module|Description|
 |:---|:---|